N1CNmod/narrowone-mod/! README.md

 Dark World Ui: Make the entire world change into the dark theme.

-Foucs Mod: Allow users to Zoom in/out in the Game.
+Focus Mod: Allow users to Zoom in/out in the Game.

 Rainbow Arrow: Force rainbow arrow trail effect permanently

 Health Bar Percentage Display: Display a text percentage of current HP bar state (improved from Xeltalliv's version)

+Weather Switching: Allow users to add some cool weather effect on your screen

+Color Theme Converter: Allow users to change the colors to it's opposite in the color cycle

+Hair Color Modifier: Allow users to Modify their hair color easily

-No Physics Changes: This mod does not alter any game physics, ensuring a consistent gaming experience.
+// No Physics Changes: This mod does not alter any game physics, ensuring a consistent gaming experience.

 # No obfuscation